Technical Breakthroughs: 1958

 Seat Belts and Fuel Injection for the masses

 In every epoch the future of the car needs strong innovations for safety and comfort.
-60 years ago, for example, Mercedes-Benz made headlines with a multitude of pioneering solutions in this field.
-They ranged from the seat belt as an optional extra through petrol direct injection in volume production to the power steering system and air conditioning system.
-The significant patent application for the wedge-pin door lock was made in 1958.
-This innovation initiative was the result of targeted R&D work at Mercedes-Benz.
+60 years ago Mercedes-Benz made headlines with a multitude of pioneering solutions in this field.
+They included from the seat belt as an optional extra through petrol direct injection in volume production to the power steering system and air conditioning system.

-Stuttgart.
-The new products and features presented in 1958 in the passenger cars from Mercedes-Benz once again underlined the brand’s innovative power: in the 300 SL Roadster (W 198) the company offered seat belts for the first time, launched a power steering system and air conditioning as optional extras in the 300 (W 189) model and in the 220 SE self-supporting chassis-body structure (W 128) it established petrol injection in volume production.
+The new products and features presented in 1958 in the passenger cars from Mercedes-Benz underlined the brand’s innovative power.
+In the 300 SL Roadster (W 198) the company offered seat belts for the first time, launched a power steering system and air conditioning as optional extras in the 300 (W 189) model and in the 220 SE self-supporting chassis-body structure (W 128) it established petrol injection in volume production.

 Please buckle up!